Recommendations

 Closure Date:

-7 The Associate Director ensures environment of care inspections are conducted at the required frequency and monitors compliance.
+The Associate Director ensures that environment of care rounds are conducted at the required frequency and correctly documented in the Comprehensive Environment of Care Assessment and Compliance Tool and monitors compliance.

 Closure Date: